funcoderror/EcoTrack/README.md

    - General Waste (0.5 kg CO2/kg)
    - Recycling (0.1 kg CO2/kg)

+## Application Routes

+### Public Routes (No Login Required)
+- `/` - Landing page with platform information and features
+- `/about` - About page with mission and values
+- `/contact` - Contact information and support
+- `/login` - User login page
+- `/register` - New user registration page

+### Protected Routes (Login Required)
+- `/dashboard` - Main dashboard with analytics and statistics
+- `/activities` - Activity tracking and management
+- `/calculate` - Carbon footprint calculator
+- `/profile` - User profile management

+> **Note:** If you're already logged in and try to access `/login` or `/register`, you'll be automatically redirected to the dashboard.
+The landing page (`/`) is always accessible regardless of authentication status.

 ## Usage

+1. **Visit Landing Page**: Browse the public landing page to learn about Ecotrack
-1. **Register/Login**: Create an account or sign in
+2. **Register/Login**: Create an account or sign in to access tracking features
+3. **Calculate Footprint**: Use the calculator to assess your carbon impact
-2. **Add Activities**: Log your daily activities that contribute to carbon emissions
+4. **Add Activities**: Log your daily activities that contribute to carbon emissions
-3. **View Dashboard**: Monitor your carbon footprint with visual analytics
+5. **View Dashboard**: Monitor your carbon footprint with visual analytics
-4. **Track Progress**: See your emissions over time and by category
+6. **Track Progress**: See your emissions over time and by category
-5. **Manage Profile**: Update your personal information
+7. **Manage Profile**: Update your personal information

 ## API Service Layer